maximilianKoeper/melp/README.md

 ```
 Where n is the number of frames.
 When left blank it uses all frames.
 Returns two arrays:
-- z_arr: contains the #hits in z-direction
+- z_arr: contains the z-direction of the hits.
-- edep_arr: contains the energy deposition in z-direction
+- edep_arr: contains the energy deposition in z-direction.

 2. **Tile hit rate and energy deposition in tiles in z-direction split in different HIDs**
 ```